ammbo/faceboycotter/README.md

 # Notes

 1. I'd love to use the FB ads library API, but that requires a FB app, which requires me to have an account and it requires the user to OAuth into the app, which requires them to have an account.
-Yuck.
+Yuck. https://www.facebook.com/ads/library/api
-2. I'd love to link to the search page or somehow pre-fill the ads library.
+2. I'd love to link to the Ads Library search page directly from the dialog button or somehow pre-fill the ads library.
 But that does not seem to work.
 3. The code is kludge.
 Feel free to improve it, it is very much a beta.